 The area around Rockefeller is bustling and lively.
 There are plenty of great shops + places to sit down and eat, grab a coffee or enjoy a sweet treat!
 It makes a great stop in the evening as the lights make this area feel somewhat magical!!!

 We have visited during the winter and enjoyed the ice skating rink at Rockefeller center.
 It was such an amazing experience.

 I have mentioned before how much we enjoy Hop On/ Hop-Off Bus Tours.
 As per our usual routine the first full day we had in New York we hopped on a Big Bus.
 The tour took us all around the main sights.

 We were able to get a peek at 5th Avenue, the Flat Iron District, The Empire State Building & More.
 We rode the bus until we got to the 9/11 Memorial where we hopped off and enjoyed the memorial and the museum (as I mentioned above).

 What I love about the Hop On/ Hop Off Bus Tours is 1) it’s relaxing, 2) it helps us better understand the area and where things are located and 3) it gives us a chance to learn some fun facts about the area, its history + interesting stories about each of the main tourist sites from the live guide on board.

-For more information about Big Bus Tours check out their website here.
+For more information & about Big Bus Tours & Prices check out their website here.

-a “MUST DO” for first timers in New York no doubt is getting to see the Statue of Liberty.
+a “MUST DO” for first-timers in New York no doubt is getting to see the Statue of Liberty.
 Now there are many expensive tours offering to take you to see our Lady Liberty.
-But, you can save a ton of money by skipping the expensive tours and instead hopping on the FREE Staten Island Ferry.
+But, you can save a ton of money by skipping the expensive tours and instead of hopping on the FREE Staten Island Ferry.

 This was excellent advice as the ferry runs 24 hours a day and drives right past Lady Liberty on its route to Staten Island.
 You simply take the subway to Bowling Green or South Ferry then hop on the ferry for a free ride across New York Harbor.